Pierre Chanut

 Tre Kronor in 1650 by Wolfgang Hartmann.

-Pierre Hector Chanut (February 22, 1601 in Riom - July 3, 1662 in Livry-sur-Seine) was a civil servant in the Auvergne, a French ambassador in Sweden and the Dutch Republic, and state counsellor.
+Pierre Hector Chanut (February 22, 1601, Riom - July 3, 1662, Livry-sur-Seine) was a civil servant in the Auvergne, a French ambassador in Sweden and the Dutch Republic, and state counsellor.

 Life

 In 1626 Chanut married Marguerite Clerselier and had eight children.
 Charged by Jules Mazarin he resided from 1646 to 1649 at the Swedish court and in Osnabrück, where he negotiated the Peace of Westfalia.
 His companion Antoine de Courtin became Christina's secretary.

 In 1646 Chanut met and corresponded with the philosopher René Descartes, asking him for a copy of his Meditations.
 Upon showing Christina of Sweden some of the letters, the queen became interested in beginning a correspondence with Descartes.
 She invited him to Sweden, but Descartes was reluctant until she asked him to organize a scientific academy.
 He resided with Chanut, and finished his Passions of the Soul.
 Chanut lived at Västerlånggatan, 450 meters from Tre Kronor (castle) on Gamla Stan.
 There, Chanut and Descartes made observations with a Torricellian barometer, a tube with mercury.
 Chanut was criticized when he organized a private mass in his house.
 Descartes died of pneumonia according to Chanut.
 Over time there have been speculations regarding the death of the philosopher.
 Theodor Ebert claimed that Descartes did not meet his end by being exposed to the harsh Swedish winter climate, as philosophers have been fond of repeating, but by arsenic poisoning.